 As previously mentioned, a buyer intending to acquire a controlling stake in a non-public company will need to announce the transaction publicly through nationally circulated newspapers before the buyer and the seller can close the transaction.
 However, in general, there is no requirement for the buyer to disclose their intention regarding control of the company.

-For heavily regulated industries such as banking, a strategic investor who intends to acquire and control a particular bank must disclose their intention regarding the direction of the bank's business, going forward, during their "fit and proper" test to become the controlling shareholder of the bank.
+For heavily regulated industries such as banking, a strategic investor who intends to acquire and control a particular bank must disclose their intention on the direction of the bank's business, going forward, during their fit and proper test to become the controlling shareholder of the bank.

-For takeovers of public companies using the voluntary tender offer (VTO) method, a bidder must also make known their intention for the target company, ie, whether they wish to delist the company from the stock exchange and make it a private company.
+For takeovers of public companies using the Voluntary Tender Offer (VTO) method, a bidder must also make known his or her intention for the target company, ie, whether they wish to delist the company from the stock exchange and make it a private company.

-This first appeared in the Chambers Corporate M&A 2020 global guide, published by Chambers and Partners.
-You can find the full chapter at https://practiceguides.chambers.com/practice-guides/corporate-ma-2020/indonesia.
+This first appeared in the Chambers Corporate M&A 2019 global guide, published by Chambers and Partners.
+You can find the full chapter here.